mieubrisse/personal-writing/a-theory-of-male-unconfidence/post.md

 For someone who doesn't feel confident, I know confidence might seem like a magical gift bestowed on others...  but not you.
 Confident men seem to have superhuman powers: seeming fearlessness, decisiveness, a decidedness of purpose, and a noted lack of fretting over past decisions.

+If you're like me, you might have felt that these men are the "winners" in the competition that is masculinity in today's world.
 "Why," you might wonder, "was I denied the gift?"

 But a confident man can't know the future any more than you can.
 Rather, **the confident man believes that whatever happens will be okay**.